www.CuriousTaxonomy.net

 One clause of the ICZN says, "No zoologist should propose a name that, to his knowledge, gives offense on any grounds."
 It seems that not all zoologists are aware of this rule. . . .

-Aphanus rolandri L., 1758 (seed bug) Rolander was a student of Linnaeus who collected thousands of specimens in Suriname, but refused to turn them over to Linnaeus, intending to publish himself.
+Aphanus rolandri Linnaeus, 1758 (seed bug) Rolander was a student of Linnaeus who collected thousands of specimens in Suriname, but refused to turn them over to Linnaeus, intending to publish himself.
 Linnaeus effectively had him blacklisted and named this bug after him; "aphanus" is from the Greek for ignoble or obscure.

 Dyaria Neumoegen, 1893 (liparid moth) "Honoring" Mr. Dyar.
 (Probably no insult was intended.)